-- Receive information from any number of sources to form a 'big picture' regarding any safeguarding concerns over a particular child, including online safety - Recognise possible signs of abuse and know which outside child protection agency to contact in the event of a child protection matter coming to his attention. - Ensure that appropriate information is available at the time of referral and that the referral is confirmed in writing under confidential cover. - To notify the Governor with responsibility for safeguarding of any referrals made - Liaise with Somerset Direct/local Children's Social Care, SSCP and other agencies, as appropriate. - Act as a source of advice and expertise and keep relevant people within the school informed about any action taken and any further action required - Ensure that a proper record is kept of any referral and action taken, and that this is kept safely and in confidence.
+- Receive information from any number of sources to form a 'big picture' regarding any safeguarding concerns over a particular child, including online safety in liaison with the Head of ICT who is responsible for regular monitoring of children's online activity. - Recognise possible signs of abuse and know which outside child protection agency to contact in the event of a child protection matter coming to his attention. - Ensure that appropriate information is available at the time of referral and that the referral is confirmed in writing under confidential cover. - To notify the Governor with responsibility for safeguarding of any referrals made - Liaise with Somerset Direct/local Children's Social Care, SSCP and other agencies, as appropriate. - Act as a source of advice and expertise and keep relevant people within the school informed about any action taken and any further action required

-- Manage and help to deliver staff safeguarding training and review the operation of the Safeguarding / Child Protection Policy annually (with the appropriate nominated Governor and the Assistant Safeguarding Lead) to ensure the procedures are working and that it complies with current best practice. - To act on behalf of the Governors to help ensure that the school complies with its obligations within the 'Prevent Strategy' - To act on behalf of the Governors to help ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of this guidance.
+- Ensure that a proper record is kept of any referral and action taken, and that this is kept safely and in confidence. - Manage and help to deliver staff safeguarding training and review the operation of the Safeguarding / Child Protection Policy annually (with the appropriate nominated Governor and the Deputy Designated Safeguard Lead) to ensure the procedures are working and that it complies with current best practice. - To act on behalf of the Governors to help ensure that the school complies with its obligations within the 'Prevent Strategy' - To act on behalf of the Governors to help ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of this guidance.